 A new façade can breathe new life into an older building, making it better-looking, more functional and more secure than before.
 When a structure needs new exterior cladding, there are three options: repair, replace or install new cladding over the old system.

-The decision has many factors and can be especially challenging when there aren’t any critical defects or immediate problems with the old façade.
+The decision has many factors and can be especially challenging when the old façade doesn't show any critical defects or immediate problems.

 Code compliance.
 Regulations change, and best practices evolve.
 While updating older façades isn’t usually required, a change in use or a significant renewal might trigger an obligation to meet current codes.

 Fire.
-There have been significant changes in recent years to statutory guidance on façade fire safety.
+In recent years, statutory guidance on façade fire safety has undergone many significant changes.
 We can you help navigate the new rules, which range from limits on the combustibility of materials to requirements for fire stops at compartmentation boundaries, and a focus on physical testing rather than a reliance on desktop engineering.

 Thermal performance.
 Regulations for thermal performance are becoming more stringent, with demanding U-value targets.
 Full reclads typically require compliance with current rules, so a careful review of costs and benefits is essential – including clear information on the operational cost savings to be expected from improved performance.